Apollo–Soyuz: Historical background

 The Americans also had concerns about Soviet spacecraft.
 Christopher C. Kraft, director of the Johnson Space Center, criticized the design of the Soyuz: "We in NASA rely on redundant componentsif an instrument fails during flight, our crews switch to another in an attempt to continue the mission.
 Each Soyuz component, however, is designed for a specific function; if one fails, the cosmonauts land as soon as possible.
 The Apollo vehicle also relied on astronaut piloting to a much greater extent than did the Soyuz machine."
 The American astronauts had a very low opinion for the Soyuz spacecraft as it was a craft that was designed to be controlled from the ground.
 This was in contrast with the Apollo module that was meant to be flown from the capsule.
 Eventually Glynn Lunney, the Manager of the Apollo–Soyuz Test Program, warned them about talking to the press about their dissatisfaction as they had offended the Soviets.
 NASA was worried that any slight would cause the Soviets to pull out and the mission to be scrapped.

 American and Soviet engineers settled their differences for a possible docking of American and Soviet spacecraft in meetings between June and December 1971 in Houston and Moscow, including Bill Creasy's design of the Androgynous Peripheral Attach System (APAS) between the two ships that would allow either to be active or passive during docking.

 By April 1972, both the United States and the USSR signed an Agreement Concerning Cooperation in the Exploration and Use of Outer Space for Peaceful Purposes, committing both the USSR and the United States to the launch of the Apollo–Soyuz Test Project in 1975.

-ASTP was particularly significant for the USSR's policy of keeping the details of their space program secret from the Soviet people and the world at large, especially Americans.
 The ASTP was the first Soviet space mission to be televised live during the launch, while in space, and during the landing.
 Soyuz 19 was also the first Soviet spacecraft to which a foreign flight crew had access before flight; the Apollo crew were permitted to inspect it and the launch and crew training site, which was an unprecedented sharing of information with Americans about any Soviet space program.

 Not all reactions to ASTP were positive.
 Many Americans feared that ASTP was giving the USSR too much credit in their space program, putting them on equal footing with the sophisticated space exploration efforts of NASA.
 More feared that the apparent peaceful cooperation between the USSR and the United States would lull people into believing there was no conflict at all between the two superpowers.
 Some Soviet publicists called American critics of the mission "demagogues who stand against scientific cooperation with the USSR".
-In general, tensions between the United States and the USSR had softened, and the project set a precedent for future cooperative projects in space.
+At this time, tensions between the United States and the USSR had softened, and the project set a precedent for future cooperative projects in space.